Thetford Porta Potti 365 Portable Toilet

 The polypropylene is marketed as crack and pinch resistant and owners confirm it survives drops.
 The lightest, most packable seat here, a snap on lid for a 5 gallon bucket that is great for emergencies but depends entirely on the bucket you supply.
 It scores 78 out of 100.

-It weighs almost nothing and snapped straight onto my bucket, perfect for my emergency bag.
+It weighs almost nothing and snapped straight onto our bucket, perfect for our emergency bag.
 The catch is you are still hauling a bucket, and the seat is basic.

 Read our full 72 HRS Premium Camping Toilet Seat with Bags review →